LailaSumiyaKhan/Automation_Project/README.md

 ## Overview

-This project automates end-to-end testing for three different user journeys using WebdriverIO.
-Each journey has a separate test suite that can be executed individually or sequentially.
+This project is an automated test suite using WebdriverIO for testing different user journeys on a web application.
+It includes test scenarios for Locked Out User, Performance Glitch User, and Standard User.
+The tests validate login functionality, product selection, product name and total price verification, cart operations, checkout, and order completion.

 ## Project Structure